JoanaR/multi-mode-CNN-pytorch/README.md

-# A Multi-Mode Convolutional Neural Network to reconstruct Chlorophyll-a time series in the global ocean from physical drivers
+# A Multi-Mode Convolutional Neural Network (CNN) to reconstruct Chlorophyll-a time series in the global ocean from physical drivers

 This repository is the official implementation of [A Multi-Mode Convolutional Neural Network to reconstruct Chlorophyll-a time series in the global ocean from physical drivers]().